wp-plugins/marctv-ajax-trash-comments/readme.txt

 A sub page to comments in admin is added, where an administrator may review all the flagged comments and decide if they should be removed or not.

-Allow admins to trash or replace comments with your custom moderation text in one click in the frontend.
+Admins or logged-in users with comment moderation permissions are able trash or replace comments with one click in the frontend.
+This action can not be undone.
+A "trash" link will appear bellow all comments.

-You need to be logged in as admin or any user with comment moderation permissions.
-A "trash" link will appear beneath all comments in the frontend.
-Now you can mark comments as "trash" and they will disappear after a page reload.
-Don't worry: You can "untrash" them if it was a mistake until you reload.
+Don't worry: You can untrash them if until you reload.
 You are also able to replace the comment text with a custom text which can be set in the settings.
-This action can not be undone.

 = Features =